Former state rep. candidates, consultant indicted by Harris County Grand Jury on election fraud

 The indictments involve races for Texas House Districts 132 and 142.

+Investigators believe Demming conspired with Bonton to file for candidacy under a false name.
+Bonton is charged with felony tampering with a governmental record and two Class A misdemeanors.

+Dutton, who has long represented House District 142 in northeast Houston, already faced a formidable challenger in Houston City Council Member Jerry Davis.
+Dutton went on to win re-election.

-Damien Jones, a Democratic consultant, is accused of sending threatening text messages to State Rep. Gina Calanni.
+In what appears to be a separate attempt to impact an election, Damien Jones, a Democratic consultant, is accused of sending threatening text messages to State Rep. Gina Calanni of District 132.

+Jones sent text messages in an attempt to convince Calanni to resign instead of running for re-election, according to Ogg.
+The threat was made on Dec.
+2, 2019, just days before the 2020 election filing deadline, Ogg said.

+Calanni reported the threat to the Texas Rangers, who investigated the allegations along with the Harris County District Attorney's Office Public Corruption Division.

-Jones is charged witch coercion of a public servant and false caller ID.
+Jones is charged with coercion of a public servant and false caller ID information display, both Class A misdemeanors.
+He could face up to a year in jail and a $4,000 fine if convicted.

-Natasha Demming faces charges related to her candidacy for House District 142.
-Demming is charged with perjury, election fraud and conspiracy to commit tampering with a governmental record.
+"Those indicted today crossed the line from dirty politics to criminal activity and they will pay the price," Ogg said.

+Grand juries are convened in secret and determine whether there is enough evidence in a criminal case to proceed to trial.
+An indictment is not an indication of guilt.

 This is a developing story and is being updated.